salesforcecli/sf-plugins-core/messages/messages.md

 # warning.CommandInPreview

-This command is currently in preview.
-Preview commands will likely change before shipping, use at your own risk.
-Don't use preview commands in your scripts.
+This command is currently in developer preview.
+Developer preview commands will likely change before shipping, use at your own risk.
+Don't use developer preview commands in your scripts.

 # error.InvalidArgumentFormat